 As I have always stated in all my articles related to finding jobs and building a career, getting into a firm as an intern is the best way to do it.

-Finding an internship in a boutique investment bank and in a bulge bracket investment bank are two different ball games altogether.
+Finding an internship in a boutique investment bank and in bulge bracket investment banks are two different ball games altogether.

 Following is the list of most commonly observed differences:

-- Deal size – Usually a large investment bank in the financial services industry will usually strike a deal of millions or even billions of dollars at stake.
+- Deal size – A large investment bank in the financial services industry will usually strike a deal with millions or even billions of dollars at stake.
 While a boutique bank will hardly ever touch a few million dollars.

-- The number of employees – When a bulge bracket bank has offices worldwide at multiple locations, a boutique investment bank would often work out of a few locations with a very small staff.
+- The number of employees – When a bulge bracket bank has offices worldwide at multiple locations, a boutique investment bank often works out of a few locations with a very small staff.
 Their employees are always registered under their investment banking team in the Financial Industry Regulatory Authority or the equivalent.

 There is a flip side to it as well.
-Sometimes you might also end up doing really basic work in boutique banks, with minimal learning.
+Sometimes you might also end up doing really basic work in boutique banks with minimal learning.
 Either way, a boutique investment bank opens the way for an investment banking analyst job and will get you the much-needed experience that heralds a great career.

 You should adopt the following strategy to apply for investment banking analyst jobs at a boutique investment bank:

 - Create a focused resume – As against a bulge investment bank where the clients are from across industries, boutique investment banks operate in a niche segment.

 You can highlight your interest or expertise in that niche area, for example, your previous experience in an investment banking job, to enhance your chances of getting a shot at the investment banking interview.

-- Personal application – Large investment banks would usually accept only online applications, but a boutique investment bank might not even have a section of internship careers on their website.
+- Personal application – Large investment banks would usually accept only online applications, but a boutique investment bank might not even have a section on internship careers on their website.

-It does not mean they would not have an opportunity of internship to offer.
-In this case, a better strategy is to drop by at the office location and submit your resume.
-Trust me more often than not it works wonders.
+It does not mean they would not have an opportunity for an internship to offer.
+In this case, a better strategy is to drop by the office location and submit your resume.
+Trust me, more often than not, it works wonders.

-- Extensive networking – Large investment banks have umpteen number of employees available on LinkedIn and other social media websites.
+- Extensive networking – Large investment banks have umpteen employees available on LinkedIn and other social media websites.

-But for a boutique investment bank the number of people available there will be far less.
+But for a boutique investment bank, the number of people available there will be far less.
 In order to network with such people, you have to work a lot harder and have more than just business administration and technical skills.

 Again personal visits and telephonic conversations have proved to be very fruitful in my experience.